Selling Handmade Products (FAQS Series)

 Figure shipping in a similar way.
 Look at what other sellers are charging and match them.
 Over time, you’ll get a feel of what adjustments you need to make.
 International shipping can be difficult to calculate.
 I lost money on pretty much every overseas order until I started having those be custom orders only.
 I figure out rates using the online USPS postage calculator HERE.
 You don’t need a fancy postage scale to weigh packages; I use my soap making scale.

 8.)
 Can I sell something I made, using a Nerdy Farm Wife recipe?

 The exception to recipe use is if you copied my entire post, word for word, and put it on your site or Facebook page or in an ebook pretending you wrote it.
+Using my photos to represent your product is not okay either.
 That kind of content theft isn’t cool and it’s also against copyright laws.
 I know most people know this already, but it’s still good to mention it for those who don’t.

 9.)
 How to label products:

 Making labels for my products was probably the most challenging for me.
 I had to do a lot of experimenting!

 If you plan on selling, you’ll want to familiarize yourself with FDA regulations.
 HERE is an article on how to determine if your product is a cosmetic, drug and/or soap and HERE is their cosmetic labeling guide.